 - Recommendation from previous biology and chemistry teachers.

 - May be concurrently enrolled in Honors Chemistry.

-- Should have received the following grades: B+ or better in Honors Geometry and Honors Chemistry OR an A or better in Chemistry and Advanced Geometry.
+- Should have received the following grades: A- or better in Honors Algebra II/Trig and an A- or better in Honors Chemistry OR an A or better in Advanced Algebra II/Trigonometry and Chemistry.

 - Recommendation from first year chemistry teacher and AP Chemistry teacher.